p2panda/handbook/website/docs/tutorials/mushroom-app.md

 ## Build the application

 Designing and creating a schema is a very large part of building an p2panda application.
-The other part is building it!
-And now we're back at very normal web development: Spend long time figuring out how to set up TypeScript, Webpack, some linters etc. to play nicely together, building React components and views integrating a router and so on.
+The other part is implementing the interface!
+Suddenly we're back at _normal_ web development: Spending long time figuring out how to set up TypeScript, Webpack, some linters like eslint and prettier etc., building React components and views integrating a router and so on.
 If you are a web developer then this part will be very familiar to you, so let's focus rather on the parts which make it a _special_ p2panda application.

 To build something with p2panda in TypeScript or JavaScript we can use the package [`p2panda-js`](https://www.npmjs.com/package/p2panda-js).
 With it we can do the most important things: 1.
 Initialise the WebAssembly code 2.
 Generate a key pair 3.
 Create p2panda operations and entries 4.
 Send them to a node 5.
 Query documents from a node to display them in the app.

 Let's go through them step by step!

 ### Initialise WebAssembly